-Maria Theresia (Amazon) fascinated her contemporaries with her grace and the greatness of her figure.
+Maria Theresa (Amazon) fascinated her contemporaries with her grace and the greatness of her figure.
 She wasn’t really into fashion but her costumes were opulent and met the requirements of government fashion.
-For example, in the painting of Maria Theresia as queen of Hungary, she wears St. Stephan’s crown and holds a scepter in her right arm.
+For example, in the painting of Maria Theresa as queen of Hungary, she wears St. Stephan’s crown and holds a scepter in her right arm.
 Actually, the Hungarian crown is the only crown with the status of being “sacred”!
 On her left you can see the globus cruciger and a sword – both symbols of Hungarian royal power.
-The empress is clothed in Hungarian-style dress, lavishly decorated with numerous pearls and diamonds.
+The empress is clothed in a Hungarian-style dress, lavishly decorated with numerous pearls and diamonds.
 Interestingly she wears the same robe in all of the paintings in which she is depicted as the queen of Hungary!

 Details Make Your Style!

 In our Rococo Beauty Guide, it is also the details that make your style.
 In the Portrait of Elisabeth of Russia, flowers are tools of messaging.
 Above Elisabeth’s head, you can see a sunflower, a symbol of royal power.
 The sunflower turns toward the empress as they do toward the sun.

 The next flower that dominates in the painting is the rose, the queen of flowers.
 In Renaissance style, the rose is attributed to Venus because of its beauty and lovely fragrance.
 Also, thorns reflect the pain of love.
 Interestingly color also can tell us a lot.
 For instance, a red rose is a symbol of love and passion, pink is for elegant ladies of advanced age, yellow is for a stroke of luck, and white reflects divine perfection.

 Poppies are flowers of blossoming beauty for which Elisabeth was famous.
 Carnations and passion flowers are symbols of royal origins.